rabbitmq/rabbitmq-website/site/quorum-queues.md

 #### TTL

-Quorum queues do not currently support TTL, neither for queues nor messages.
+Quorum queues do not currently support Message TTL, but they do support [Queue TTL](/ttl.html#queue-ttl).

 #### Length Limit

-Quorum queues has partial support for [queue length limits](/maxlength.html).
+Quorum queues has support support for [queue length limits](/maxlength.html).

-Currently only the `drop-head` overflow behaviour is implemented.
+The `drop-head` and `reject-publish` overflow behaviours are supported but they do not support `reject-publish-dlx` configurations as Quorum queues take a different implementation approach than classic queues.

 #### Dead Lettering